DaarkDev/purecom/README.md

 > /rename-file dir\xyz.format dir\newname.format
 ```
 This command is strictly __NOT__ meant to be used for moving files or directories.
 It is only
-meant to rename files, and should work as long as the syntax is correct and the location of the
+meant to rename files, not even renaming directories, and should work as long as the syntax is
-file is still maintained.
+correct and the location of the file is still maintained.

 How to use the other renaming command:
 This is the second of two renaming commands, and is meant to move and rename directories, as well